riders&elephants × The Wharton School · Research Programme

 Building emotional culture

 A brand-new multi-region team across three continents.
-One ECD workshop to map desired emotional culture and stakeholder experience, then six weekly retros with behaviour experiments.
+One emotional culture workshop.
+Six weekly retros.
+Forty-two days.

 increase in psychological safety